gkrsman/django-url-params/README.rst

 Usage
 -----

-Django-url-params can be used for generating interfaces similar to the Django admin's ``list_filter`` interface.
-It has an API very similar to Django's ``ModelForms``.
-For example, if you had a Product model you could have a filterset for it with the code:
+Django-url-params can be used to keep UTM values in your URL's or any other parameter in your URL's.
+Especialy when you need to use django redirect.
+It is very simple:

 .. code-block:: python